| About Me |

-Her partners include Bosque Redondo Memorial, The Frederick Douglass Papers Project, Last Seen: Finding Family After Slavery, The Jane Addams Papers Project, US Latino Digital Humanities (USLDH) Center, and Civil War & Reconstruction Governors of Mississippi.
+Her partners include Bosque Redondo Memorial, The Frederick Douglass Papers Project, Last Seen: Finding Family After Slavery, The Jane Addams Papers Project, US Latino Digital Humanities (USLDH) Center, Civil War Governors of Kentucky, and Civil War & Reconstruction Governors of Mississippi.

 |